Hero background

 08:30Activities at the clinic or home visits in the villages

-11:30Break and return to the centre for lunch
+11:30Break and back to base for lunch

 14:30Preparing educational sessions or group activities